 COVID-19 UPDATE: If you or someone you know is struggling to navigate home education during these unprecedented times, review the resources on this site and share them with your friends and family.
 If you have any questions, please do not hesitate to reach us at firstname.lastname@example.org.

-Can we disciple and train up our children in the ways of the Lord if we aren’t educating them?
-Not Biblically, we can’t.
+How can we disciple and train up our children in the ways of the Lord if we are educating them contrary to His ways?

 Review this section and you’ll see the dangers of allowing others to raise your children for you.